gordnet/docs/WHITEPAPER.md

 - `throughput` - the actual amount of data that is successfully sent/received over the communication link, measured in bits per second (Bps)
 - `relay node` - a computer in the network that is relaying information between 2 parties
 - `peer` - a `relay node` that either a `visitor` or `relay node` is connected to
+- `coin` - a unit of monetary value.
+Details TBD

 # 2. Decentralized Network Discovery